sjoerdly/blog/_posts/2018-06-29-difference-between-forecast-sprint-backlog-scrum.md

 published: true
 post_date: 2018-06-29 22:31:49
 ---
-In the slides of the Scrum courses I teach, the results of the Sprint Planning are listed as: Sprint Goal; Forecast; Sprint Backlog.
-It has been bothering me for some time now that I had no real grasp on the reason for separately listing the words <em>Forecast </em>and <em>Sprint Backlog. </em>Since in my mind they were just different words for the same thing: The current 'best' plan that the Development Team has for achieving the Sprint Goal, making transparent the forecasted functionality as a list of Backlog Items (most often directly pulled from the top of the Product Backlog).
+In the slides of the Scrum courses I teach, the results of the Sprint Planning are listed as: <em>Sprint Goal</em>; <em>Forecast</em>; <em>Sprint Backlog</em>.
+Ever since the PSPO TTT I've had the unsettling feeling that I should have a better grasp on the reason for separately listing the words <em>Forecast </em>and <em>Sprint Backlog </em>there<em>. </em>In my mind they were always just different words for the same thing.
+To me, both were different words to describe the current 'best' plan that the Development Team has for achieving the Sprint Goal.
+Creating transparency on the forecasted functionality as a list of Backlog Items (most often directly pulled from the top of the Product Backlog).

 In the Scrum Guide, the word <em>forecast</em> is used in the first sentence of the <a href="http://www.scrumguides.org/scrum-guide.html#events-planning">Sprint Planning</a> chapter:
 <blockquote>The Development Team works to forecast the functionality that will be developed during the Sprint.</blockquote>